Approach to equilibrium for a particle interacting with a harmonic thermal bath: Setting and main results

 We will study the correlations

-for the system, where $\langle\cdot\rangle$ represents now the average with respect to the forcing $F$, see \eqref{eq:forzante_somma}, and initial distribution on $Q$ and $P$, see \eqref{eq:stocastica}.
+for the system \eqref{eq:stocastica}, where $\langle\cdot\rangle$ represents now the average with respect to the forcing $F$ and initial distribution on $Q$ and $P$, see \eqref{eq:stocastica}.
 We will mostly focus on the limit for $N\to \infty$ setting

-We will not discuss the convergence to this limit, which is similar to the Hamiltonian case, but only its limiting value, which depends only on $\mu_-$, $\mu_+$ and $g(\omega)$.
+We will not discuss the convergence to this limit, which is similar to the Hamiltonian case, but only its limiting value for $N\to \infty$, and how it depends on $\mu_-$, $\mu_+$ and on the function $g(\omega)$.
 Moreover, to compare with the results in Section \ref{sec:model}, we will assume that $\alpha$ and $\beta$ are small.

 \begin{rmk} \emph{Formula \eqref{eq:correl_stocastica} for the correlations of the forcing shows that the Gaussian process $F(t)$ is stationary and its correlation cannot decay exponentially, as they are the Fourier transform of a non--analytic function.
 This implies that the forcing cannot be a Markov process, apart for the limiting case when $\mu_-\to 0$ and $\mu_+\to \infty$ (where, for $g$ constant, it represents a white noise).} \end{rmk}